MEET THE TEAM

 Jodie is a proud mother of two adult sons, Taylor and Julian.
 Taylor has played pro soccer and owned a semi pro team in Omaha.
-Her youngest son, Julian is an avid musician and poetry writer.
+Her youngest son, Julian is an avid musician and poet.

 In her downtime, she is a passionate traveler.
 She has traveled to forty countries and most of the States in the United States.
 She is enamored with central European countries and their cultures.
 She has spent over a year total in Hungary, Czech Republic and Poland.

 She loves animals and has rescued kittens and rabbits throughout her life.
 Currently, the family owns four rescued ginger cats that are all brothers.

 Creative Director for 380Guide, 380News, Pilot Point Guide and Ardmore Guide